ikomachi226/mysql-heatwave-workshop_jp/Lab4a/README.md

-# Lab 4a: [Optional] Create a MySQL Router Instance for Oracle Analytics Cloud to connect to MDS/HeatWave
+# Lab 4a: Create a MySQL Router Instance for Oracle Analytics Cloud to connect to MDS/HeatWave

 ![](images/Lab4-0.png)